ammarthegoat09/Hackintosh-PixelbookGo/README.md

 (The strip on this Pixelbook Go is broken.
 The back cover should be more lowered and the strip should be connected)

 ![IMG_0470](https://github.com/user-attachments/assets/59b8ba4e-2cf5-482a-a20b-c623f3364bfb)

+Next to the connected strip should be a green or yellow screw.
+Grab your T3 Torx screwdriver and unscrew it.
+Once you do that, remove the strip from the connector and re-screw the back cover.